 How much will my family need to cover other living expenses?

-Consider the day-to-day living costs all families incur—groceries, haircuts, cable TV, phone, gasoline, etc.
+Consider the day-to-day living costs all families incur—groceries, haircuts, cable TV, phone, gasoline, etc. Factor in the cost of inflation and price increases as well.
+Cable TV and phone rates, for example, seem like they go up every other month.

 How long will my kids be in college, and how much will their college tuition and other education-related costs amount to?